shemetz/ZoomPanOptions/Readme.md

 ## Touchpad Scrolling (also useful for Magic Mouse)
 - Vertical mouse scroll will now pan up and down (instead of zooming)
 - Horizontal mouse scroll will now pan left and right
+- Shift+scroll will now pan left and right
-- Panning with two fingers on a touchpad should use these two and should be nicer
+- Panning with two fingers on a touchpad should pan
 - Ctrl+scroll will now zoom in and out (like previous vertical scroll) (instead of precisely rotating a token)
-- Pinching with two fingers on a touchpad should use this and should be nice
+- Pinching with two fingers on a touchpad should zoom
-- Shift+Ctrl+scroll will now precisely rotate a token (like previous ctrl+scroll)
+- Alt+scroll will now precisely rotate a token (like previous ctrl+scroll)
+- Alt+Shift+scroll will now rotate a token quickly (like previous shift+scroll)

 ## Zoom speed multiplier
 - Useful if your zoom is too sensitive, or not sensitive enough.
 A value of 0.1, 10, or 20 might work for you.